rsalunga29/security-notes/Offensive Security/Web Application Security/Server-side Vulnerabilities/File Inclusion Vulnerabilities/LFI via File Uploads.md

 ```
 > Note: Even though we named our zip archive as (shell.jpg), some upload forms may still detect our file as a zip archive through content-type tests and disallow its upload, so this attack has a higher chance of working if the upload of zip archives is allowed.

-Once we have uploaded `shell.jpg`, we can include it with the `zip` wrapper as follows:
+Once we have uploaded `shell.jpg`, we can include it with the `zip://` wrapper as follows:
 ```txt
 http://target-website.com/?language=zip://./images/shell.jpg#shell.php&cmd=id
 ```